lulibrary/analytics_monitor/README.md

 - For the current day the current state is assumed to last till the end of the day.
+- There is a lot of plumbing between a local API call to analytics and Analytics at the data centre.
+All of which affects response times.

 ## How it works